Author Bio

 Honors & Awards

-Regina has received numerous awards and honors in her legal career and for her advocacy of efforts such as being awarded the 2020 Trailblazer Award by the National Law Journal; one of the 2020 leading 500 Financial Plaintiff Attorney’s in America by LawDragon; the Champion of Civil Rights & Social Justice Award (City & State NY, 2018); Women of Substance Award (Seton Hall Law School, 2018); and the Lifetime Achievement Award (Primi-Dieci Society and the Italy-American Chamber of Commerce, 2015).
+Regina has received numerous awards and honors in her legal career and advocacy efforts including being honored at the Ronald McDonald House Charities Gala (November 2024); awarded the Suffolk County Civic Service Award and Medal issued by former Suffolk County Executive Steve Bellone (December 2023); 2020 Trailblazer Award by the National Law Journal; New York’s Top Municipal, State and County Superlawyers (2020-present) by Superlawyers, Inc.; Champion of Civil Rights & Social Justice Award (City & State NY, 2018); Woman of Substance Award (Seton Hall Law School, 2018); and Lifetime Achievement Award (Primi-Dieci Society, Italy-American Chamber of Commerce, 2015).

 The Impact of Regina’s Books